slaughterjames/mainstay/README.md

 rich

 You'll need to edit the mainstay.conf file before use:
-{
+{\n
-    "logger": "true",
+    "logger": "true",\n
-    "logroot": "<Your preferred output location>",
+    "logroot": "<Your preferred output location>",\n
-    "promptdir": "/opt/mainstay/prompts",
+    "promptdir": "/opt/mainstay/prompts", \n
-    "defaultmodel": "gpt-4-0125-preview",
+    "defaultmodel": "gpt-4-0125-preview",\n
-    "apikey": "<Your OpenAI API Key>"
+    "apikey": "<Your OpenAI API Key>"\n
-}
+}\n

-Usage: <Pipe Input for OpenAI> | OR --input [required] --prompt [optional] --model --output --listprompts --debug --help
+Usage: <Pipe Input for OpenAI> | OR --input [required] --prompt [optional] --model --output --listprompts --debug --help\n
-Example: cat text.txt | /opt/mainstay/mainstay.py --prompt summerize  --model gpt-4-0125-preview --output /your/directory --debug
+Example: cat text.txt | /opt/mainstay/mainstay.py --prompt summerize  --model gpt-4-0125-preview --output /your/directory --debug\n
-Input either pipe in or use --input - What you're to ask the AI Required Arguments:
+Input either pipe in or use --input - What you're to ask the AI\n Required Arguments:\n
---prompt - Action to be sent to OpenAI to action Optional Arguments:
+--prompt - Action to be sent to OpenAI to action\n Optional Arguments:\n
---output - Choose where you wish the output to be directed --listprompts - Prints a list of available prompts.
---listmodels - Prints the available LLM models to use.
---viewprompt - View the content of a specified prompt.
---debug - Prints verbose logging to the screen to troubleshoot issues with a recon installation.
---help - You're looking at it!
+--output - Choose where you wish the output to be directed\n --listprompts - Prints a list of available prompts.\n --listmodels - Prints the available LLM models to use.\n --viewprompt - View the content of a specified prompt.\n --debug - Prints verbose logging to the screen to troubleshoot issues with a recon installation.\n --help - You're looking at it!